Vestax: Competing in the turntable market

 During the late 1990s Vestax launched a new flagship range of professional DJ turntables.
 The PDX models had higher specifications than the two market leading products from Technics and were priced in direct competition with the Technics SL1210/SL1200.

 However, the industry standard Technics SL1210/SL1200 models remained the favourite of DJs worldwide.
 At the time they were an established brand with a twenty-year head start.
 There have also been some build quality issues reported throughout 2008 and 2009.

 This pattern of events has been replicated by other DJ equipment manufacturers such as Numark, Gemini and Stanton.
 These turntables have either a higher specification or lower cost, in sheer numbers sold they are still dwarfed by the various versions of the Technics SL-1200 & SL-1210 series.

 Expanding range

 Casio XW-J1 DJ Controller (2015) is credited "Powered by Vestax".

-In 2006, Vestax moved into the burgeoning digital DJ market and released the VCI 100, an all-in-one DJ controller used to control digital DJ software.
-Its design of jog wheels and a mixer in a single compact frame sparked a revolution in digital DJ hardware, quickly becoming the blueprint for most DJ controllers and helping to re-establish Vestax as a major player in the DJ market.
-The company has subsequently solidified this position by launching a highly respected range of DJ controllers from low-end consumer models to more highly specced pro versions such as the VCI-380 and VCI-400.
+In 2006, Vestax entered the digital DJ market with the release of the VCI 100, an all-in-one DJ controller for use with digital DJ software.
+The controller combined jog wheels and a mixer in a compact unit, a design that subsequently adopted in many later DJ controllers. helping to re-establish Vestax expanded its controller range with models including the VCI-380 and VCI-400.